 A systematic review (SR 5) was made to evaluate the "Incidence of heart failure in RA with or without anti-TNFs".
 It included 2 systematic reviews, 7 case-control studies and 3 cohort studies.
+In the up 'date, 14 additional articles were selected.
 The conclusions, with their level of evidence, were as follows:

-- RA patients show echocardiographic evidence of sub-clinical ventricular dysfunction that is associated with age, late-onset RA and extra-articular manifestations, but not with disease duration, sex, RF, radiological index, total prednisone dose, HLA-DRB1 genotype or treatment with MTX [1.b]. - The incidence of CHF in RA patients is 22% higher than in controls, especially in women and in patients with positive rheumatoid factor [1.b]. - Although the analysis of studies published to date shows a protective effect of biologic therapies against development of CHF [2.b], there are other arguments in favor of maintaining a cautious approach and not using these therapies in patients with CHF [4].
+- RA patients show echocardiographic evidence of sub-clinical ventricular dysfunction that is associated with age, late-onset RA and extra-articular manifestations, but not with disease duration, sex, RF, radiological index, total prednisone dose, HLA-DRB1 genotype or treatment with MTX [1.b]. - The incidence of CHF in RA patients is 22% higher than in controls, especially in women and in patients with positive rheumatoid factor [1.b]. - Although the analysis of studies published to date shows a protective effect of biologic therapies against development of CHF, at least in short term [2.b], there are other arguments in favor of maintaining a cautious approach and not using these therapies in patients with CHF [4].